AlphaAlfred/kki-market/README.md

     composer install
     npm install
     ```
-2. Make a table called kki_db in your SQL and run
+2. Make a table called kki_db in your SQL (recommended to use XAMPP) and run
     ```
     php artisan migrate:fresh --seed
     ```